Photo of famed trainer atop dead horse sparks outrage, leads to ban in Britain

-Elliott, who turns 43 on Tuesday, claimed that the photo “was taken some time ago and occurred after a horse died of an apparent heart attack on the gallops.”
+Elliott, 43, claimed that the photo “was taken some time ago and occurred after a horse died of an apparent heart attack on the gallops.”
 He said he was standing over the horse while waiting for help with its removal when his phone rang and he absent-mindedly sat down to take the call.
 His hand gesture, he said, was meant to let an arriving member of his team know to wait until he was finished with the call.

 “I appreciate that an initial viewing of this photo suggests it is a callous and staged photo but nothing could be further from the truth,” declared Elliott, who trains horses at Cullentra House stables in Ireland’s County Meath. “ … Horse welfare and the care and attention to detail involved is absolutely at the core of everything we do here and both myself and all of my team pride ourselves on those standards.”

-In a Twitter post Saturday, when the photo began to go viral, Elliott said that the Irish Horseracing Regulatory Board (IHRB) had contacted him about it and that he would be “cooperating fully with their investigation.”
+In a Twitter post Saturday, when the photo began to go viral, Elliott said the Irish Horseracing Regulatory Board (IHRB) had contacted him about it and that he would be “cooperating fully with their investigation.”

 The British Horseracing Authority (BHA) said Monday it will “use powers under its own rules to refuse to allow horses trained by Mr Elliott to race in Britain pending consideration of the outcome of the Irish investigation.”
 It added that horses trained by him could be transferred to other trainers and entered into British races.